Curriculum Overview and Policy

 Mathematics is a universal language, essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education provides a foundation for understanding the world and provides important tools to further study and the world of work.
 Therefore, mathematics forms an important part of St. Oswald’s broad and balanced curriculum where we endeavour to ensure that all children succeed, by developing their ability to calculate, reason, solve problems and express opinions using mathematical language.
 We want pupils to develop self-confidence in their ability and have an enjoyment and enthusiasm for maths that will encourage economic wellbeing and empower them in future life.

-At St. Oswald’s, our curriculum is formed from the objectives set out in the Programmes of Study from the National Curriculum for Mathematics (2014), the DFE Teaching Mathematics in the Primary School (2020), the White Rose Maths Hub scheme and the EYFS Statutory Framework, in order to structure our curriculum, ensure consistency across the phases and to support staff subject knowledge.
+At St. Oswald’s, our curriculum is formed from the objectives set out in the Programmes of Study from the National Curriculum for Mathematics (2014), the DFE Teaching Mathematics in the Primary School (2020), the White Rose Maths Hub scheme and the EYFS Statutory Framework alongside Development Matters, in order to structure our curriculum, ensure consistency across the phases and to support staff subject knowledge.
 An outline of the progression of knowledge and skills can be seen in our whole school overview and year group overviews from EYFS to Year 6.

 All children are entitled to access all aspects of the curriculum, enabling them to achieve confidence, competence and success.
 We understand the importance of developing cultural capital for all those within our school family.
 We endeavour to provide positive opportunities and experiences to pupils that they might not otherwise have had.
 Our aim is for the curriculum to be ambitious for all pupils, maximising the outcomes for every child so that they know more, remember more and understand more.
 The fundamental idea is that all children develop a deep understanding of the mathematics they are learning and achieve mastery in the key concepts appropriate for their age group.
-This is central to the planning and provision of mathematics at St. Oswald’s, in order that pupil’s make genuine progress and avoid gaps in their understanding that provide barriers to learning as they move through education.
+This is central to the planning and provision of mathematics at St. Oswald’s, in order that pupils make genuine progress and avoid gaps in their understanding that provide barriers to learning as they move through education.
 Learning is carefully sequenced and progressive, considering what has been taught before and what knowledge and skills are needed for the next stage of our children’s mathematical development.

 Three key aims rest at the heart of our mathematics curriculum: